-Long-term, beneficial effects to ichthyofauna would be expected by reducing exposure to fuel, bottom paint, and other potentially toxic substances by abatement and removal of substances from the area.
-Ingesting toxic substances is frequently fatal to most fish species, and fuel and chemical spills could lead to localized fish mortality.
-Toxic substances would be expected to be fatal to most fish species, and fuel and chemical spills could lead to localized spills could lead to localized fish mortality.
+Long-term, beneficial effects to ichthyofauna would be expected by reducing exposure to bottom paint, and other potentially toxic substances by abatement and removal of substances from the area.
+Ingesting toxic substances is frequently fatal to most fish species.
+Toxic substances could decimate or alter fish populations over time if not removed.
+Ingesting toxic substances would be expected to be fatal to most fish species.

 Existing adverse cumulative effects to ichthyofauna (from overfishing and decreased habitat, foraging grounds, and food sources resulting from degraded reef communities experiencing coral bleaching, marine pollution, introduction of non-native marine species and increased commercial activities) are the same as under Alternative 1.
 These effects are considered minor to moderate and long-term (indefinite).
-Abating fuel and chemical spills and removing bottom paint/fouling substances would benefit ichthyofauna in BISC and any adverse impacts to ichthyofauna resulting from these restoration actions would be negligible and short-term.
+Removing bottom paint/fouling substances would benefit ichthyofauna in BISC and any adverse impacts to ichthyofauna resulting from these restoration actions would be negligible and short-term.
 The effects of these restoration actions alone are not expected to alter the intensity and duration of existing cumulative impacts to ichthyofauna; therefore, cumulative impacts are still expected to be adverse, minor to moderate, and long-term (indefinite).